gia-uh/cecilia/report/report.md

 In parallel, we plan to develop increasingly powerful models by leveraging larger versions of the Salamandra architecture or exploring alternative base models that demonstrate strong performance and suitability for Cuban Spanish.
 These efforts aim to balance model capacity, efficiency, and cultural specificity, ultimately providing the community with a range of high-quality language models tailored to Cuban Spanish and related linguistic variants.

-One specific task that remains challenging is to retrain the tokenizer to better capture cubanisms and other terms that are split into distinct tokens by the Salamandra 2B tokenizer.
+One specific task that remains challenging is to retrain the tokenizer to better capture cubanisms and other terms that are split into distinct tokens by the Salamandra 2B tokenizer [@rust2021good].
 Additionally, quantized versions of all Cecilia models will be published to enable efficient inference in production environments.

 ## Conclusions

 The development of Cecilia 2B represents an initial but promising step toward creating high-quality language models tailored specifically for Cuban Spanish.
 This work aims not only to address the linguistic and cultural particularities of this variant but also to lay a foundation for future advancements in Cuban Spanish natural language processing.

 We hope that this effort will inspire other communities across Latin America and similarly underserved language variants to build upon our experience, fostering a broader movement toward inclusive and diverse language technology development.
 We warmly invite researchers and practitioners interested in Cuban Spanish language modeling to collaborate, share insights, and contribute to the ongoing evolution of these resources, ultimately advancing the state of NLP for regional and minority language varieties.

+## References{.unnumbered}